 I love my work.
 I love my rabbits.
 I hope one day to merge the two into one.
 So it's either I bring my rabbits to work, or I quit my job and work with rabbits, and if I wish to keep my rabbits, I will need to work harder to buy them nice foods.
 But hey, at least my rabbits love me, and I love my job.

-To me design is probably the most complex job there is.
+To me, designing is probably the most complex job there is.
 But there is also all the fun that comes after that.
 Complex because nothing can be perfect, it can never be, and it is always not good enough.
 There is no such thing as a 1+1=2 here, unpredictable is key.
 Fun because there is always a boundary to be pushed, always something new to explore.
 I guess I just have to live with the evil twins.
-If I can't beat them, I'll definitely join them.
+If I can't beat them, I'll join them.
 I know I won't be a lawyer!

 Solving problems.
-As a designer, I am always looking for the problem, then the solution.
+As a designer, I am always looking for a problem, then the solution.
 If I can't identify the problem, then there will be no solution to look out for.
-So in every project there is always a problem to be rectified, it is the question of whether or not we want to create the problem itself so that we get a chance to improvise.
+So in every project, there is always a problem to be rectified, it is the question of whether or not we want to create the problem itself so that we get a chance to improvise.
 We can always pretend that an ape is an ape, or we can always teach them some new tricks and see what happens!